cortexlabs/cortex/docs/workloads/batch/endpoints.md

 POST <batch_api_endpoint>:
 {
-    "workers": <int>,         # the number of workers to allocate for this job (required) "timeout": <int>,         # duration in seconds for the job to complete before it is forcefully terminated (optional) "item_list": {
+    "workers": <int>,         # the number of workers to allocate for this job (required) "timeout": <int>,         # duration in seconds since the submission of a job before it is terminated (optional) "item_list": {
         "items": [            # a list items that can be of any type (required)
             <any>,